stecorte/nextjs-boilerplate/README.md

 ## Internationalization

 This project uses [`next-intl`](https://next-intl.dev/) for multi-language support.
 It is configured for App Router and without i18n routing.

 To change the app locale, set the `x-locale` cookie value with a valid language 2-digit code.
+The default language is the browser's one, if present in the list of enabled languages.

+See logic inside `src/i18n/request.ts` file.

 ## ESLint
 ESLint is configured.
 Default tab size is 4 spaces for the majority of the file extensions of this codebase.